Corporate Governance and Internal Control

 Corporate Governance Framework and System of Internal Control

-The main elements that make up the Corporate Governance framework and system of internal control for the Welsh Parliament (the Senedd) are:
+The main elements that make up the Corporate Governance framework and system of internal control for the Senedd Commission are:

 - The governance principles and supporting provisions - In carrying out its functions and responsibilities, the Senedd has adopted a set of governance principles and supporting provisions.
 These set out the accountabilities, roles and responsibilities for the Senedd and the Commissioners, the Presiding Officer and the Chief Executive and Clerk.